 - Do they have a similar parenting style to your own?

 - Is your child already comfortable with this person?

 - Are they willing to take on the responsibility?

 - Will they be emotionally able to care for your children after your death?

 Our firm goes way beyond just the nomination of guardians.
 We put a plan in place in the event of an emergency.
 First responders will have the legal documents necessary to retain custody of the children so there is never a risk that they will be placed with Child Protective Services.
 Moreover, invaluable information will be provided to guardians about the parents' wishes on a range of topics, such as education, religion, discipline, and more.

 Peace of mind is our business quite frankly.
-Work with a trusted Calabasas & Beverly Hills estate planning attorney to make your decisions legal and binding.
+Work with a trusted Woodland Hills & Beverly Hills estate planning attorney to make your decisions legal and binding.